-Yoad Nevo has been an in-demand mixer and producer as well as a digital audio guru for over 20 years.
-With numerous A-list production and mix credits and a major role at Waves Audio, he’s been playing an active role both on the musical and creative side as well as the technology front.
-I met up with him at his studios in London to talk about audio, plugins, music and his custom made Neve desk.
+Yoad Nevo has been an in-demand mixer and producer as well as a digital audio guru for over twenty years.
+With numerous production and mix credits, as well as a major role at Waves Audio, he’s played an active role both on the musical and technology sides of the industry.
+I met up with him at his studios in London to talk about audio, plugins and his custom made Neve desk.

 Hi Yoad.
-Thanks for having me over to chat about your work and contribution to the music industry.
+Thanks for having me over to chat.
 Can you tell me how you got started?

 What was characteristic about Tel Aviv’s music scene when you started out, as opposed to what you later encountered in London?